Dream of:02 April 2000 "Hamlet"

 One of my colorful movie posters was hanging on the wall.
 The poster, which depicted scenes from World War II, was of a little-known movie panned by the critics.
 Few people would have remembered this old movie, and yet I liked the poster.
 Several well-known actors had appeared in the movie, and even if they weren't remembered for this particular movie, I could still appreciate the poster.
 I could think of each actor's more renowned movies, and compare the movies with this one.

 I looked closely at the pictures and the writing on the poster, searching the names of the actors.
-I thought maybe the actor Burt Lancaster might be one.
+I thought maybe Burt Lancaster might be one.
 I already had many Lancaster posters, and maybe I could fit this one in with the others I had, but Lancaster wasn't on this poster.

 I finally realized I actually had two posters of the same movie on the wall.
 The second poster had originally been torn in half, and I had taped it back together.
 As I scrutinized the second poster more closely, I realized I had made a mistake and had taped the two halves of the poster together incorrectly.
 Two giant faces, sculpted of dark stone, were pictured on the poster.
 The faces were still discernible, even though I had incorrectly pasted the halves of the poster together.
 As I began pulling the halves apart, I could see the faces would be clearer if the halves were properly aligned.